panoply/syncify/readme.md

 ### Utilities

 Utilities will return some basic information about the Syncify instance.
-These are extremely helpful when when you are executing spawned processes and need to control what feature to load.
-For example, if you are spawning a webpack process for compiling JavaScript assets and need to inform upon watch mode you'd use `util.resource('watch')` which returns a boolean value when running in watch mode.
+These are extremely helpful when when you are executing [spawned](#spawn) processes and need to control what feature to load.
+For example, if you are spawning a webpack process for compiling JavaScript assets and need to inform upon watch mode you'd use `util.resource('watch')` utility which returns a boolean value when running in watch mode.

 ```typescript
 import { util, env } from '@syncify/cli'